Samir-Sell/ECO_Webmapping/README.md

 # Eco_Webmapping

 This is a webmap I created for a school project.
 The webmap uses a fragment of wild life value sites which were downloaded from the [Governement of Ontario GeoHub](https://geohub.lio.gov.on.ca/datasets/wildlife-values-site/geoservice).
 The sites are all represented as point data with the majority of sites being important nesting areas.
 I will document my thought processes, the tools I used, and the issues I ran into.
+The final web map application can be found [here.](http://178.128.231.160/)

 Data Snippet:
 ![](https://github.com/Samir-Sell/Eco_Webmapping/blob/Eco_Webmapping/Images/Data.PNG)